KeiferC/CyberFundamentals/week3-websecurity/notes-05-web-intro.md

 Web pages are typically built using HTML, CSS, and JS.

-*The Domain Name System (DNS)*

-When a user types in a URL and clicks enter, the domain name first gets sent to domain name servers in order to find the location of the server (IP address) associated with the domain name.
+A note on *the Domain Name System (DNS)*: When a user types in a URL and clicks enter, the domain name first gets sent to domain name servers in order to find the location of the server (IP address) associated with the domain name.
 One can think of the DNS as a yellow pages book.

-### The Server
+### Logic Tier - The Servers
 The server (e.g. Apache HTTP, Nginx) handles the logic tier of the three-tier architecture.
 This tier's principle role is to process information and requests sent from the client.
 When requested, the